TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-08-21-5-useful-rules-from-symplify-coding-standard.md

 updated_since: "December 2018"
 updated_message: |
-    Updated with <strong>EasyCodingStandard 5</strong>, Neon to YAML migration and <code>checkers</code> to <code>services</code> migration.
+    Updated with **EasyCodingStandard 5**, Neon to YAML migration and `checkers` to `services` migration.

 deprecated_since: "September 2018"
 deprecated_message: |
     [Symplify 5.0](https://github.com/Symplify/Symplify/tree/v5.0.0) was released and with that, many checkers were replaced by better ones.

     Checkers 2, 4 and 5 were replaced by `SlamCsFixer\FinalInternalClassFixer` - **class is either final or abstract**.

     `@inject` refactoring was replaced by `AnnotatedPropertyInjectToConstructorInjectionRector` from [Rector](https://github.com/rectorphp/rector).
 ---